Documentation

 ) -> StringResponse

-:param url: The URL of the request. :param method: HTTP method ("GET" or "POST"). :param data: Data to send for POST requests. :param params: Query parameters for GET requests. :param headers: HTTP headers for the request. :param timeout: Request timeout in seconds. :return: Response object from the HTTP request. :raises ValueError: If the URL domain is not allowed.
+:param url: The URL of the request. :param method: HTTP method.
+Must be "GET" or "POST". :param data: Data to send for POST requests. :param params: Query parameters for GET requests. :param headers: HTTP headers for the request. :param timeout: Request timeout in seconds. :return: Response object from the HTTP request. :raises ValueError: If the URL domain is not allowed.

 get_all_children_age_gender